rails/rails/guides/source/active_record_validations_callbacks.md

 Person.new.valid?  => ActiveModel::StrictValidationFailed: Name can't be blank
 ```

-There is also an ability to pass custom exception to +:strict+ option
+There is also an ability to pass custom exception to `:strict` option

 ```ruby
 class Person < ActiveRecord::Base